 In Intelligent Mouse mode, the device can detect the target mouse settings and synchronize the mouse cursors accordingly, allowing mouse acceleration on the target.
+Intelligent mouse mode is the default for non-VM targets.

 In this mode, the mouse cursor does a "dance" in the top left corner of the screen and calculates the acceleration.
 For this mode to work properly, certain conditions must be met.

-► To enter intelligent mouse mode:
+To enter intelligent mouse mode: